-For more information contact: Mr Burvill gburvill@kingrichardschoolcyprus.com
+For more information contact: Mrs Vause kvause@kingrichardschoolcyprus.com

-Health and Social Care
+BTEC Health and Social Care

-Pearson Edexcel Level 3 BTEC
+Pearson Edexcel Level 3

 Students who are considering a career in health care, social care or education and enjoy working as part of a team.
-Students should have at least a Grade C in English and 5 GCSEs A\ to C
+Students should have at least a level 5 in English and 5 GCSEs level 5-9.

-The Units studied include:
+The units studied include:

-Unit 1- Human Lifespan Development- A study of the physical, intellectual, emotional and sociological changes humans experience over their lifetime (Mandatory Unit, Externally Assessed Exam)
+Unit 1 - Human Lifespan Development - A study of the physical, intellectual, emotional and sociological changes humans experience over their lifetime (mandatory unit, externally assessed exam)

-Unit 2- Working in Health and Social Care- An exploration of what it is like to work in the health and social care sector, looking at the roles, responsibilities and organisational structures of care settings (Mandatory Unit, Externally Assessed Exam)
+Unit 2 - Working in Health and Social Care - An exploration of what it is like to work in the health and social care sector, looking at the roles, responsibilities and organisational structures of care settings ((mandatory unit, externally assessed exam)

-Unit 6- Meeting Individual Needs in Health and Social Care- Researching the principles and practicalities that underpin meeting an individual's care and support needs which are the foundation of all the care disciplines (Mandatory Unit, Internally Assessed Project Work)
+Unit 5- Meeting Individual Needs in Health and Social Care -

+Researching the principles and practicalities that underpin meeting an individual's care and support needs which are the foundation of all the care disciplines (mandatory unit, internally assessed project work)